DistributedCollective/sovryn-builder-portal/smart-contracts/bitocracy/vesting.md

 ---
 description: >-
-  Vesting contracts allows contributors and users that participate in certain programs like farming, to earn SOV assets in a programmed way, avoiding a negative impact in the circulating supply economy of the token -or tokenomics-.
+  Vesting contracts allows contributors and users that participate in certain programs like farming, to earn SOV assets in a programmed way.
 ---

 # VESTING CONTRACTS

+Vesting contracts allows contributors and users that participate in certain programs like farming, to earn SOV assets in a programmed way, avoiding a negative impact in the circulating supply economy of the token -or tokenomics-.

 <figure><img src="../../.gitbook/assets/vesting_diagram.png" alt=""><figcaption><p>Vesting Contracts Protocol</p></figcaption></figure>